Nrpickle/ROSS/PDB/PowerDistribution/README.md

 This board provides many features for the EBox for the ROSS project.

 ### Firmware Versioning

-This page will describe released versions of this fiwmare and any important changes made
+This page will describe released versions of this fiwmare and any important changes made.
+The firmware version will be bumped everytime a new version is pushed onto hardware.

 #### Version .3